SAP/cloud-security-services-integration-library/spring-security/README.md

 ### :mega: Service configuration in Kubernetes/Kyma environment
 To access service instance configurations from the application, Kubernetes secrets need to be provided as files in a volume mounted on application's container.
-By default, library will search the configuration files in the following paths:
+Library will look up the configuration files in the following paths:
 - XSUAA: `/etc/secrets/sapcp/xsuaa/<YOUR XSUAA INSTANCE NAME>`
 - IAS: `/etc/secrets/sapcp/ias/<YOUR IAS INSTANCE NAME>`
 - Service-manager: `/etc/secrets/sapcp/service-manager/<YOUR SERVICE-MANAGER NAME>`

-:exclamation: service-manager binding is mandatory!
+:exclamation: service-manager binding is mandatory to resolve multiple Xsuaa bindings!
+If it is not provided the first Xsuaa binding from a list will be used and treated as instance with `application` plan.

 ### Maven Dependencies
 These (spring) dependencies needs to be provided: